Record-breaking Friday: Dow Jones and Nasdaq-100 soar to new heights

 Price moves may have been exaggerated by the simultaneous expiration of stock index futures and options, as well as options on individual stocks, in the quarterly event known as “triple witching.

-Shares of Costco closed up 4.5 per cent after hitting an all-time high during the session.
+Shares of Costco closed up 4.5% after hitting an all-time high during the session.
 The retailer surpassed Wall Street’s estimates for quarterly results and issued a dividend of $15 per share.

-As of Friday, the Dow is higher on the month by 3.8 per cent.
-The S&P 500 is up by 3.3 per cent, while the Nasdaq Composite has climbed 4.1 per cent so far in December.

 Wall Street rallied this week after the Federal Reserve on Wednesday admitted that its efforts to tamp down inflation are taking hold, and indicated three interest rate cuts are coming in 2024, buoying investor sentiment.
 The November retail sales data that came in stronger than expected on Thursday, following this week’s cooler inflation readings, added to hopes the Federal Reserve could navigate a soft landing.